What is an INFOGRAPHIC?

 Please watch the quick video below for more information, but basically an infographic is a visual way to relate information.
 They can be animated for viewing on a computer, or still images printed out and displayed.
 We will focus on the second type.
 The finished products we will hang in the classroom near the tools.
 Some of the types I have briefly gone over in class, others we have not yet discussed in depth.
 Screencast videos to working with Photoshop, Illustrator or Photopea (web-based Photoshop application) are on a separate page similar to the last project.

 I know we have only worked briefly in Photoshop & Illustrator so also attached (and in the ABOUT tab) are additional resources for short cuts as well as how to do certain actions in the programs.
 If you are more comfortable you can create your infographic in an alternative program, just be sure your group is in agreement.

-Working in your TABLE GROUPS, create an infographic on one of the following:
+Create an infographic on one of the following:

 jewelers_saw_blades_drills-2 (how to load the blade, cutting techniques, and knowing what size blade to use)